GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I never in my wildest dreams would have predicted the evolution of the Internet.
-And I never would’ve predicted the degree to which corporate influence over the Internet has changed its character over time.
+> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts